-This graphic shows the transition of the portfolio over time: it gives a high-level view of how the impact of both the organisations Rathbones has invested in and its own impact as an investor - have increased.
+They give a high-level view of how the impact of both the organisations Rathbones has invested in - and its own impact as an investor - have increased over time.
+Some of this change has involved individual holdings improving over time, but much is linked to new investment opportunities in higher impact organisations.